v1c70rs-lab/Warpnet-Challenge/README.md

 I did not have enough time to further improve the SQLite database queries.
 The current implementation still queries the database more broadly than necessary.

 I am also aware of the unencrypted network traffic.
 I got HTTPS working properly on the Vagrant machine, but I could not get it working properly in the container.
-So I left it out completely, because the Docker image is shared between the container and the Vagrant machine.
+So I left it out completely, because the python script is shared between the container and the Vagrant machine.

 I also added a health endpoint to allow the Kubernetes deployment to check whether the application is healthy.